Windows OS Hub

 How to Convert SID to User/Group Name and User to SID

-SID (Security IDentifier) is a unique identifier that is assigned to users, groups, computers, or other security objects when they are created in Windows or Active Directory domain.
-Windows uses the SID, but not the username, to control access to different resources: network shared folders, registry keys, file system objects (NTFS permissions), printers, etc. In this article, we’ll show you some simple ways to find the SID of a user, group, or computer, and the reverse procedure – how to get an object name by a known SID.
+SID (Security IDentifier) is a unique identifier that is assigned to users, groups, computers, or other security objects when they are created in Windows, an Active Directory domain, or an Entra ID (Azure) tenant.
+Windows uses the SID, rather than user/group names, to control access to different resources: shared network folders, registry keys, file system objects (NTFS permissions), printers, etc. In this article, we’ll show how to find the SID of a user, group, or computer, as well as the reverse procedure: how to obtain an object name by a known SID.

 Contents:

-• How to Get User/Group SID in Active Directory?
+• How to Get a User or Group SID in Active Directory

-• Checking the Domain and Local Machine SID of a Computer
+• Getting the Local Machine and Domain SID of a Computer

-• How to Convert a SID to User or Group Name?
+• How to Convert a SID to a User or Group Name

-As we said, SID (security identifier) allows you to uniquely identify a user, group or computer within a certain scope (domain or local computer).
-SID is a string of the form:
+As we mentioned, a SID (security identifier) allows you to uniquely identify a security principal (user, group, or computer) within a certain scope (domain or local computer).
+The following format is used for the SID string:

 S-1-5-21–489056535-1467421822-2524099697–1231

-SIDs of Active Directory objects are stored in the ntds.dit database, and SIDs of local users and groups in the local Windows Security Account Manager (SAM) database in the HKEY_LOCAL_MACHINE\SAM\SAM registry key.
+The SIDs of Active Directory objects are stored in the NTDS.dit database, and the SIDs of local users and groups are in the local Windows Security Account Manager (SAM) database in the HKEY_LOCAL_MACHINE\SAM\SAM registry key.
+A SID is a unique value within its issuing environment.
+For example, a local user SID is unique within a computer, while a domain SID is unique within a domain.

 There are so-called Well-known SIDs in Windows.
 These are the SIDs for built-in users and groups on any Windows computer.
 For example: